Skip to content

 NA or AA: What Does It Mean To ‘Work Your Program’?

-You might have heard about working your program or developing a program in order to overcome addiction.
-If you’re in the process of taking on your addiction problems and putting them behind you, it’s definitely a good idea to learn more about what people mean when they talk about a program and working your program.
+You might have heard about working on your program or developing a program in order to overcome addiction.
+If you’re in the process of taking on your addiction problems and putting them behind you, it’s definitely a good idea to learn more about what people mean when they talk about a program and working on your program.
 That’s what we’re going to talk more about today, so read on to find out more.

 What is the 12-Step Program?